Hungarian occupation of Vidin: Brief war

 Before 1359–1360, the former heir to the Bulgarian crown Ivan Sratsimir had established himself as the ruler of the Vidin appanage of the Second Bulgarian Empire and had turned it into a largely independent entity.
 In early 1365 Louis I of Hungary, who like his predecessors styled himself "king of Bulgaria" (rex Bulgariae) among other titles, demanded that Ivan Sratsimir acknowledge his suzerainty and become his vassal.
 After Sratsimir's refusal, the Hungarian king undertook a campaign to conquer the Tsardom of Vidin.

-On 1 May 1365, he set off from Hungary; he reached Vidin on 30 May and captured the city on 2 June, after a brief siege.
-Kommander of hungarian army palatine Nicholas Kont, the condottiere Ulrich I count of Zilli, Magister Stefan Sira, Magister Georgi Zekul and some other Hungarian knights distinguished themselves in the campaign for the capture of Tsardom of Vidin.
+On 16 May 1365, Louis set off from Hungary.
+He crossed into Sratsimir's territory near Orșova, capturing several fortresses.
+The Hungarians defeated a Jasz detachment under the walls of Vidin, forcing them back into the castle.
+The siege began on 30 May and the city was captured on 2 June after a single assault.
+Although short, the siege was intense.
+The Austrian poet Peter Suchenwirt dedicated a poem on the siege to a participant, Count Ulrich Iof Celje, in which he laments the great number of the dead.
+Surviving royal charters show that Louis rewarded several participating noblemen with land.

 The Hungarians took Ivan Sratsimir and his family captive and imprisoned them in the Humnik fortress in Bosiljevo, Croatia.
 Shortly afterwards, the Hungarians seized the entire land of the Tsardom of Vidin (known as Bodony in Hungarian) and turned it into a province of the Kingdom of Hungary governed by a ban.
 Initially, the area was governed by Peter Himfi, the Count of Pozsony, and then by Denis Lackfi, styled "voivode of Transylvania, governor of Vidin and ruler of the counties of Temes and Szolnok".